doijunior/i42n/README.md

 # i42n
 ![i42n](https://raw.githubusercontent.com/doijunior/i42n/master/page-files/icon.png)

-Do you want a simple internationalization solution for you pages without complex configurations and that can run simply on client-side?

-i42n provides a very simple solution by just adding the library and your translation file.
+i42n was built to provide a simple solution to internationalization in small front-end projects.
+No complex configurations, no dependencies, only include the library and create the translations file.

 To setup i42n in your page just add the following code to your head section.

 ## Why i42n?